Paratron/lednet/README.md

 This package allows controlling a WS2812 LED strip over UDP.

-## Server
+## Server / SDK

-The server runs on a raspberry pi with a connected WS2812 LED strip.
-It will process command messages sent via UDP from a client in the same network and apply the commands on the LED strip.
+The server can be imported in any nodeJS program and used to send commands to your LED strip or read its state.

 ## Client

-The client can be imported in any nodeJS program and used to send commands to your LED strip.
+The client runs on a raspberry pi with a connected WS2812 LED strip.
+It will process command messages sent via UDP from a client in the same network and apply the commands on the LED strip.